SpenserKao/Employee-Data-Navigation/README.md

 Even though not in the original requirements, following feature is added to make the solution more versatile:
    - Multiple topmost managers, rather than just one CEO, are allowed and presented their hierarachies

+Unit test. end-to-end test and end-user test have been coverned.

 ## Installation
 Go to GitHub where the codes are reposited [1], click "Clone or download" button on the right to download Zip for local installation.